 BHESCo’s CEO and founder, Kayla Ente, opened the evening with a presentation explaining what a decarbonisation plan is, how it brings together data, local knowledge, and investment to cut emissions, and the practical benefits it can deliver for households, from warmer homes to lower energy bills.

-This was followed by a talk from Malcolm Spencer from Ovingdean, where BHESCo is already supporting residents on a similar decarbonisation study.
 He shared early lessons, insights from his experience with BHESCo, and ideas that could help shape Saltdean’s own journey.

 The audience asked thoughtful questions about heat pumps, rooftop solar, energy advice, and how the plan would reflect the needs of different streets and households, highlighting strong local interest.